Azure-Samples/active-directory-verifiable-credentials/verifier/README.md

 ### Connecting Authenticator to your local Node server

 Your android device will need to be able to communicate with your Node server via HTTPS requests.
 Setting this up can be a bit tricky - you have a few options to choose from:
+Your android device will need to be able to communicate with your Node server via HTTPS requests.
+Setting this up can be a bit tricky - you have a few options to choose from:

 1. You can deploy the Node server to the cloud, so that Authenticator can communicate with it over the public internet.
-2. You can expose your local machine over the public internet using a proxy tool.
-3. You can connect your android device to your machine via USB and configure the network settings appropriately.
+2. You can connect your android device to your machine via USB and configure the network settings appropriately.
-4. You can connect your android device to the same wifi network as your machine, and communicate over the LAN.
+3. You can connect your android device to the same wifi network as your machine, and communicate over the LAN.
+4. You can expose your local machine over the public internet using a tool like ngrok.

 We recommend the last option.
 Here are the steps we used to do so:

-1. Modify the contents of the `./certs/ssl.conf` file to reflect your local environment.
-Replace the IP addresses with the local IP address of your machine on the wifi network.
-Optionally, replace the DNS name with the host name of your local machine.
-2. Generate a self-signed certificate using Open SSL and the `./certs/ssl.conf` file:
+1. Go to [ngrok.com/](https://ngrok.com/) and create an account.
+2. Follow the instructions to install and configure ngrok.
+3. Start ngrok, exposing your server, which uses port 8082 by default:

 ```
-openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./certs/server.key -out ./certs/server.crt -config ./certs/ssl.conf
+ngrok http 8082
 ```

-3. Install the `.crt` file onto your android device.
-Go to **Settings** --> **Security** --> **Encryption & Credentials**, and install the certificate as a trusted certificate on your android device.
-4. If necessary, modify your machine's firewall rules to allow inbound HTTPS requests.
-5. If necessary, update the `hostname` and `port` in the `app.js` file to the correct values for your environment.
+4. Copy the `https://` URL output by ngrok.
+Copy its value into the `host` variable in `app.js`.
+5. Run the website, and navigate to the site in a browser usign the ngrok URL.

 ### Using the website